Top of the page

 Most young teens tend to focus on themselves as they seek to gain independence.
 They are learning more ways to solve problems and to think about things.
 While they are building confidence, they may feel insecure.
 Their peers may replace you as a source of support and advice.
 But they still value you and need you to be involved in their life.

 Tell your teen why you think school is important.
 Show interest in your teen's school.
 Encourage your teen to join a school team or activity.
-If your teen is having trouble with classes, get a tutor for him or her.
+If your teen is having trouble with classes, ask the school counsellor to help find a tutor.
 If your teen is having problems with friends, other students, or teachers, work with your teen and the school staff to find out what is wrong.

 Influenza (flu) immunization is recommended once a year for all children ages 6 months and older.
 Talk to your doctor if your teen did not yet get the vaccines for human papillomavirus (HPV), meningococcal disease, and tetanus, diphtheria, and pertussis.

-Watch closely for changes in your teen's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your teen's health, and be sure to contact your doctor or nurse advice line if:

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.